We've independently reviewed this article to make sure it's as accurate as we can make it.

-Dishwasher Stuck On One Cycle?
-Try These 4 Tips
+Fixing A Dishwasher Stuck On One Cycle

-Your Dishwasher May Need a Reset
+Your Dishwasher Needs a Reset

-If you want to try and fix the issue straight away, you may want to first try resetting your dishwasher to see if there are any issues that can be fixed in the computer before you start repairing or replacing parts.
+If you want to try and clear the stuck cycle straight away, you‘ll want first to try resetting your dishwasher to see if any issues can be fixed in the software before you start repairing or replacing parts.

 Water Temperature Issues

-Your dishwasher is likely to be stuck in the wash mode in cases where the water is not hot enough or the thermostat is not working properly.
-If the water is not at the right temperature, it will not progress to the next cycle and it will not move on to wash the dishes.
+Your dishwasher is likely to be stuck in wash mode in cases where the water is not hot enough, or the thermostat is not working properly.
+If the water is not at the right temperature, it will not progress to the next cycle, and will not move on to wash the dishes.